May Half Term revision timetable below

 Year 7 Writing:

-Students enter Year 7 with strong writing skills from KS2.
-Students are encouraged to focus on the effect and impact of their choices of vocabulary and technique.
-In Year 7 students will start to develop a formal, critical and analytical style and will learn to write different styles of texts in different contexts.
-The Year 7 curriculum is heavy on descriptive and narrative writing, building on the creative enthusiasm of students at this stage of their school career.
-Students will learn to think structurally about their writing, planning narrative and non-fiction pieces that develop themes, ideas and effects across a whole text.
-Students will explore different conventions within descriptive writing (such as the use of pathetic fallacy or foreshadowing) and experiment with these in their own work.
+Pupils enter Year 7 with strong writing skills from KS2.
+Pupils are encouraged to focus on the effect and impact of their choices of vocabulary and technique.
+In Year 7 pupils will start to develop a formal, critical and analytical style and will learn to write different styles of texts in different contexts.
+The Year 7 curriculum is heavy on descriptive and narrative writing, building on the creative enthusiasm of pupils at this stage of their school career.
+Pupils will learn to think structurally about their writing, planning narrative and non-fiction pieces that develop themes, ideas and effects across a whole text.
+Pupils will explore different conventions within descriptive writing (such as the use of pathetic fallacy or foreshadowing) and experiment with these in their own work.
 They will build on and maintain the effective editing and redrafting practices established in KS2.

 Year 8 Reading: